 GreenSpace Collaborative joins forces with clients to build project appropriate teams of specialists during the design and build process.
 In order to produce the best possible economically and ecologically sensible solutions for our clients, we shape a response team to implement our designs.
 We work with everyone from professionals in the field of energy systems engineering, structural engineers, renewable energy and building science technology to spatial design experts, interior designers, and indoor air quality practitioners.
 Each new project is fresh opportunity for us to evaluate new or alternative design practices combining expertise in the fields of natural building and finishes, alternative wall systems, resource conservation, landscape architecture, and renewable energy technology.
 By surveying every design option with the experts in each appropriate field for each individual project, we can provide affordable solutions while continually expanding our knowledge.
 We will continue to reduce the ecological footprint of the houses we design without compromising their beauty, healthfulness, or functionality as a response to building in this 21st century climate.

 Since 2010, Andy has been working with emergent nations developing education and training projects focusing on long term building solutions.
 Adding to his hands on experience building natural and hybrid homes with an emphasis on small footprint structures he began designing and building traditional style structures with local input and craftsman.
-As lead builder for the Builders without Borders team, he completed construction of the first model straw bale structure in Port-au-Prince, Haiti in March of 2011 and is now focusing his efforts in Nepal.
+As lead builder for the Builders without Borders team, he completed construction of the first model straw bale structure in both Port-au-Prince, Haiti in March of 2011 and Kathmandu, Nepal in 2018.

 GreenSpace recognizes that the ecological footprint of a structure is not simply the sum of its site impact and material inputs.
 Buildings consume more energy in their operational lives than they do in their creation and deconstruction.
 While the green construction industry concentrates on energy consumption, we design structures that simply need less.
 We fine tune the building site and floor plans to facilitate the use of renewable energy sources like passive solar and efficient wood heat.
 Our super-insulation tight envelopes and use of thermal mass reduce heating and cooling needs.
 We propose addition of site-suited alternative energy sources and design for day-lighting to reduce artificial lighting use.
 We implement higher quality and more durable materials to reduce the need for replacement.